AMG Covid 19 Special Procedures for Rock

 Procedure: If one client session you will need one additional set of clothes to change when you leave.
 If two client sessions you will need two additional set of clothes to change when you between sessions and when you leave work.

 - Upon arrival to office, employee will take temperature and document it on COVID employee / client record.

 Procedure: taking forehead temperature look for more than 99.4 F and it should be taken in a warm >50F environment for > 5 minutes without hat.
 If oral temperature is used look for more than 100.4F and it should be taken after being indoors for > 5 minutes in the absence of hot/cold drinks.
-All forehead thermometers will be wiped between uses and oral will utilize a single use probe cover.
+All thermometers will be wiped between uses.

 - Open windows and doors of work spaces to the extent possible to improve ventilation.